marikka/lidar_lite_v3_rs/README.md

 If you want to use any other feature, add an issue or submit a PR, thanks :)

-The code I am not affiliated with Garmin in any way whatsoever.
+I am not affiliated with Garmin in any way whatsoever.

-#License
+# License
 Licensed under the MIT license